learn-co-curriculum/dsc-sampling-statistics-lab/README.md

 ![png](index_files/index_23_1.png)

-Here can see that with increasing sample size, the **spread** of sample means is reducing and sample mean values tend to come closer to population mean.
+Here, we can see that with increasing sample size, the **spread** of sample means is reduced and the sample mean values tend to come closer to the population mean.

 ## Step 3: Calculate the standard error

-### So what is standard error ?
+### So what is standard error?

-The **_Standard Error (SE)_** is very similar to standard deviation.
+The **_Standard Error (SE)_** is very similar to the standard deviation.
 Both are measures of spread.
 The higher the number, the more spread out your data is.
 To put it simply, the two terms are essentially equal — but there is one important difference.
 While the standard error uses statistics (sample data) standard deviations use parameters (population data).
-We achieve this dividing the standard deviation by the square root of the sample size.
+We achieve this by dividing the standard deviation by the square root of the sample size.

 The calculation for the standard error of the sample mean is: